ccfed226/OpSys_Homework2/README.md

 Example output
 ----------------------
 Below are some examples of the code running.
+Five processes exist here, named processes 0-4.
+We can start anywhere in the safe sequence, as it's just circular and doesn't matter.
+If we wanted to we could start at process 4, as long as the next one is process 0.
+Going backwards may not be possible, however.
 ```
 [jgillis8@wasp ~]$ cd OpSYS/Proj_2/
 [jgillis8@wasp Proj_2]$ dir